 All Indiana casinos plus certain satellite locations will have the opportunity to apply for sports betting licenses once the new law takes effect in July.
 Although sports betting itself is not traditionally a major revenue generator for casinos, its popularity makes it an effective driver of foot traffic and we anticipate most (if not all) casinos to eventually launch in-person sportsbooks.

-The Indiana Gaming Commission has issued twelve temporary sports betting licenses so far.
-That means each of the following casinos and off-track-betting locations (OTBs) has confirmed its intention to operate a retail sportsbook and/or mobile betting:
+The Indiana Gaming Commission has issued fourteen temporary sports betting licenses so far.
+Each of the following casinos and off-track-betting locations (OTBs) has either already opened a sportsbook or will open one soon.

 Types of Wagers Allowed